Hindustani declension: Possessive Pronouns

 Note: The formal 2nd person pronoun आप آپ (āp) does not have possessive pronoun forms, instead the genitive postposition का کا (kā) is used with the oblique case to form the possessive pronoun.

 Postpositions

 The case-marking postpositions of Hindi-Urdu are mentioned in the table below on the left, and the declensions of the genitive and semblative postpositions are on the right:

 Verbs

-In the table below, ø represents the verbal root and suffixes are added to the verb roots to construct different participles and other verbal forms.
+In the table below, ♦ represents the verbal root and suffixes are added to the verb roots to construct different participles and other verbal forms.